On This Page

 Overview

-Founded in 2000 as SAGES Informatique by Charly Delsol for data backup services, Zeendoc pivoted to electronic document management in 2007 when co-founder Mathieu Donzel questioned what customers actually did with archived documents.
-Based in Ajaccio, Corsica, the company reached 500,000 users in 2025 — adding 100,000 in under a year — as France's September 2026 mandatory e-invoicing deadline accelerates SME adoption.
+An IDP vendor founded in 2000 as SAGES Informatique by Charly Delsol for data backup services, Zeendoc pivoted to electronic document management (EDM) in 2007 when co-founder Mathieu Donzel questioned what customers actually did with archived documents.
+Based in Ajaccio, Corsica, the company reached 500,000 users in 2025, adding 100,000 in under a year as France's September 2026 mandatory e-invoicing deadline accelerates SME adoption.

-The company employs 200+ staff with a majority in R&D, serving 11,000+ organizations across French-speaking markets.
-Zeendoc positions itself as an all-in-one business management platform replacing 5–10 separate tools for invoicing, payroll, accounting, and HR functions.
-Data centers run on green energy in France, which the company frames as a "100% French digital sovereignty" differentiator — a positioning likely aimed at public-sector and local-authority clients with data-residency requirements.
+The company employs 200+ staff, with a majority in R&D, serving 11,000+ organizations across French-speaking markets.
+Zeendoc positions itself as an all-in-one business management platform replacing 5-10 separate tools for invoicing, payroll, accounting, and HR functions.
+Data centers run on green energy in France, which the company frames as a "100% French digital sovereignty" differentiator, a positioning aimed at public-sector and local-authority clients with data-residency requirements.

-Once captured, documents route through customizable approval workflows with role-based access controls, encrypted storage, electronic signature integration, and a comprehensive audit trail for compliance requirements.
+The mandate also introduces mandatory invoice lifecycle status tracking.
+Four statuses are required: Submitted, Refused, Payment Sent, and Payment Received, with up to 14 possible statuses transmitted via automated CDAR messages through an AP.
+Zeendoc's workflow layer handles routing through customizable approval steps with role-based access controls, encrypted storage, electronic signature integration, and a comprehensive audit trail.
 Integrations cover French accounting software, Office 365, and Google Workspace.

 French municipalities and local authorities manage administrative documents with retention policies enforcing regulatory compliance.
+Electronic invoices must be retained in digital form for 6 years from creation date, with some DGFiP requirements citing 10-year archival.
 French hosting and GDPR compliance address public-sector data sovereignty requirements, while workflow automation handles citizen requests and internal approvals.
 The "100% French digital sovereignty" framing is a direct appeal to this segment.
 For broader context on government document workflows, see government document processing.

 Accounting and legal firms serving French SMEs consolidate client document management with integrated electronic signatures and audit trails.
 The all-in-one approach replaces multiple business tools while maintaining compliance with French professional service regulations.
 Firms preparing clients for the 2026 e-invoicing transition represent a near-term growth channel given the regulatory deadline pressure.